 Watch out for recycled photos

 Always confirm the puppy being advertised is the exact same one in the photos.
-We have seen and heard our customers complain of an unscrupulous middleman in LA who shows beautiful puppy photos online, only to realize later that the same photos were recycled repeatedly to sell other puppies.
+We have seen and heard our customers complain of an unscrupulous middleman who shows beautiful puppy photos online, only to realize later that the same photos were recycled repeatedly to sell other puppies.

 Never pay via Western Union

 Scammers will often ask you to pay via Western Union, especially if it’s to an overseas account.
 There’s absolutely no buyer protection.
 If the seller runs off, you will not be able to recover your money.
-We’ve been tipped off to an unscrupulous middleman puppy seller in LA that accepts the initial $200 deposit via Paypal, but always insists on getting the final payment via Western Union.
+We’ve been tipped off to an unscrupulous middleman puppy seller that accepts the initial $200 deposit via Paypal, but always insists on getting the final payment via Western Union.
 Don’t fall for it.
 There is a reason Western Union repeatedly warns people who transfer money through them to watch out for scammers.
 ALWAYS insist on making the full payment using credit card or Paypal, or cash once you have the puppy in your possession.

 Check out their online reputation

 Social proof is one of the strongest signals of reputation and quality.
 Before making a purchase, look for the following:

 - Does the breeder have an online presence, and for how long?